-You also may be able to claim a property tax credit on your personal income tax return if (1) your homestead is located in Michigan; (2) you were a Michigan resident at least six months of the tax year; and (3) you pay property taxes or rent on your Michigan homestead.
+You also may be able to claim a property tax credit on your personal income tax return if: (1) your homestead is located in Michigan; (2) you were a Michigan resident at least 6 months of the tax year; and (3) you pay property taxes or rent on your Michigan homestead.

-There are income limits on who may claim a property tax credit and you can have only one homestead at a time.
+There are income limits on who may claim a property tax credit, and you can have only 1 homestead at a time.
 A vacation home or income property is not considered your homestead.

 Inheritance and estate taxes

 Since its estate tax was related to federal estate tax collection, the phasing out of the federal statute means Michigan no longer collects an estate tax.

 Other Michigan tax facts

 Michigan taxpayers can check the status of their refunds online.